 What do I need to submit?

-To submit songs (music and lyrics) you will need to submit a text file with the song theme, song lyrics, the mp3 for the music, a music score and a brief paragraph describing the rationale for the song and another paragraph describing the musical style and tone (allow about 75 -150 words for each).
+To submit songs (music and lyrics) you will need to submit a text file with the song theme, song lyrics, the mp3 for the music, a music score and (optional) a brief paragraph describing the rationale for the song and another paragraph describing the musical style and tone (allow about 75 -150 words for each).
 Assuming it is not an instrumental number, you will increase your chances of having your song chosen greatly if you include a sung vocal line.
 Also the names/contact details of the author(s) of the lyrics and composer(s) of the music.
 We ask for contact details of the students in case they leave school and we need to get hold of them for an event.
 But it is Ok to give a school contact instead if you keep up to date contact details for the relevant student so we can get in contact if we need to.

-If you used lyrics/music already on the site, just provide their ref-ID.
 You will also need to submit signed consent forms by each composer and author which also needs to be countersigned by the students’ parent/guardian if student is under 16.
 See the section on musical guidance for further details.